StefanosGregory/PythonConsoleConfig/README.md

 # Python Console Configuration

 Python Console Configuration is a Python library for customization the output of terminal by color, style and highlight.
+Also, can have loadings.

 ## Installation